Error7073/ErrorsGoofyLibrary/Doc.md

 # Error's Goofy Library

 Hello fellow skid/scripter.
 This is an remake of Mob#8610 AEL - ABDExploitingLibrary, I use this mainly for whitelist but I will add more features soon!
 Thanks if you liked using it.
-## Loadstring of EGL you can name the local how you want.
+## Loadstring of EGL.
+### Note: You can name the local however you want just change the EGL:Exec to name of the local.
 ```lua
 local EGL = loadstring(game:HttpGet("https://raw.githubusercontent.com/Error7073/ErrorsGoofyLibrary/main/EGL.lua"))()
 ```